Global existence of strong solutions with large oscillations and vacuum to the compressible nematic liquid crystal flows in 3D bounded domains: A priori estimates

 Throughout this subsection, we will use $C$ or $C_i\ (i=1, 2, \cdots)$ to denote the generic positive constants, which may depend on $\mu$, $\lambda$, $\gamma$, $a$, $\hat{\rho}$, $\Omega$, $M_1$, $M_2$, and $\bar{\rho}$.
 In particular, they are independent of $T$.
 Sometimes we use $C(\alpha)$ to emphasize the dependence of $C$ on $\alpha$.

 Set $\sigma=\sigma(t)\triangleq\min\{1, t\}$, we define

-The main aim of this subsection is to obtain the following key \textit{a priori} estimates, which gives the uniform upper bound of density. \begin{proposition} Under the conditions of Theorem \ref{thm1}, there exist positive constants $\varepsilon$ and $K$ both depending on $\mu$, $\lambda$, $\gamma$, $a$, $\bar{\rho}$, $\hat{\rho}$, $\Omega$, $M_1$, and $M_2$ such that if $(\rho, u, d)$ is a strong solution of \eqref{a1}--\eqref{a6} in $\Omega\times (0, T]$ satisfying
+The main aim of this subsection is to obtain the following key \textit{a priori} estimates, which give the uniform upper bound of the density. \begin{proposition} Under the conditions of Theorem \ref{thm1}, there exist positive constants $\varepsilon$ and $K$ both depending on $\mu$, $\lambda$, $\gamma$, $a$, $\bar{\rho}$, $\hat{\rho}$, $\Omega$, $M_1$, and $M_2$ such that if $(\rho, u, d)$ is a strong solution of \eqref{a1}--\eqref{a6} in $\Omega\times (0, T]$ satisfying

 then the following estimates hold

 provided that $E_0\le\varepsilon$. \end{proposition} \begin{remark} Recalling the definition of $\sigma(t)$, we then obtain from \eqref{3.6} that

 \end{remark}